JonaiSerrano/Building-a-Live-SOC-Threat-Detection-Dashboard/README.md

-Step 8: Making Virtual Machine more vulnerable to collect more data of potential attackers. <br />
+<ins>Step 8:<ins> Making Virtual Machine more vulnerable to collect more data of potential attackers. <br />

 For this step, we will be turning off the windows defender firewall.
 For that just type wf.msc in the start menu of the virtual machine. > click on Windows Defender Firewall Properties.
 And turn the firewall state off.